lcdbezerra/marl_mrt2a/marl_mrt2a/examples/main_comparison/README.md

 python run_experiments.py pcfa marl_mrt2a/[SWEEP ID] --offline
 ```

-**Note**: The experiment type must match the sweep type (pcfa, hardcoded, marl, or steering).
+**Note**: The experiment type must match the sweep type (pcfa, marl, or steering).
 The sweep URLs and IDs are displayed when creating sweeps in step 2.

 ### 4. Analyze data